PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 Setting the training images to the 224x224 dimension for MobileNetV2 is necessary to ensure:

-- Compatibility with the model's architecture (which expects this specific input size).
+>- Compatibility with the model's architecture (which expects this specific input size).

-- Proper utilization of pre-trained weights.
+>- Proper utilization of pre-trained weights.

-- Computational efficiency.
+>- Computational efficiency.

-- Consistency and reliable model performance across training and inference.
+>- Consistency and reliable model performance across training and inference.

 The dimension we set for the training and testing dataset is 224*224*3.
 The dimensions 224x224 pixels with 3 color channels (RGB), is the standard input size for MobileNetV2 and many other pre-trained models.

-### Create third model and understand the architecture.
+### Model development and understand the architecture.

 Let's understand the Model architecture.

 1. Base Model (MobileNetV2)

-- MobileNetV2 is used as a feature extractor.
+>- MobileNetV2 is used as a feature extractor.
 It is a pre-trained model that has been trained on a large dataset (e.g., ImageNet), but here, the top layers (classification layers) are excluded (include_top=False), allowing us to use its feature extraction capabilities.

-- input_tensor=Input(shape=input_shape) specifies the input shape for the model.
+>- input_tensor=Input(shape=input_shape) specifies the input shape for the model.
 The model expects input images with the given shape (e.g., (224, 224, 3) for color images of size 224x224).

-- The MobileNetV2 model has learned rich feature representations from a large dataset, which will be fine-tuned for the new dataset through transfer learning.
+>- The MobileNetV2 model has learned rich feature representations from a large dataset, which will be fine-tuned for the new dataset through transfer learning.

 2. Freezing Layers

-- This loop freezes all the layers in the base model except for the last 4 layers.
+>- This loop freezes all the layers in the base model except for the last 4 layers.
 The frozen layers are not updated during training, which reduces training time and prevents overfitting, especially when we don’t have a large dataset.

-- This helps the model retain the features learned from the original dataset (like ImageNet), and only the last layers (which are more specific to our task) will be fine-tuned.
+>- This helps the model retain the features learned from the original dataset (like ImageNet), and only the last layers (which are more specific to our task) will be fine-tuned.

 3. Sequential Model

-- This creates a Sequential model, where layers are stacked one after the other.
+>- This creates a Sequential model, where layers are stacked one after the other.
 Each layer takes the output of the previous layer as its input.

 4. Base Model (MobileNetV2) as Feature Extractor

-- The MobileNetV2 base model is added to the new model.
+>- The MobileNetV2 base model is added to the new model.
 It will extract feature maps from the input image, producing high-level features (e.g., edges, textures, patterns).

 5. Average Pooling Layer

-- This AveragePooling2D layer reduces the spatial dimensions of the feature map produced by MobileNetV2.
+>- This AveragePooling2D layer reduces the spatial dimensions of the feature map produced by MobileNetV2.
 By applying a 2x2 pooling operation, it reduces the height and width of the feature map by half, retaining the important features while reducing the computational load.

 6. Flatten Layer

-- The Flatten layer converts the 2D feature maps into a 1D vector.
+>- The Flatten layer converts the 2D feature maps into a 1D vector.
 This step is necessary because the following fully connected layers expect 1D input.

 7. Fully Connected Layer (Dense Layer)